berlin-ab/cexpect/README.md

 * Extensible formatting
 * Code coverage reporting enabled.
 * Self-tested.
 No additional frameworks.
 * No magic.
-No #include of c files, or use of macros for assertions.
 * Should be useable in isolated unit tests and also in integrated system tests.
-* Report only one passing test per test function
+* Report only one passing test per test function.

 ## Planned improvements